 What Is a Medical Loan?

-5 Situations Medical Loans Can Help With
+What Can Medical Loans Can Help With?

-Medical loans can be used to cover various medical costs that may not be fully covered by insurance, here are some common medical procedures and situations medical loans might help with:
+Medical loans can be used to cover a wide range of health care costs that may not be fully covered by standard insurance plans.
+Here are some common medical procedures and situations that getting such a loan may be able to help you with:

-1. Cosmetic surgery
+- Cosmetic surgery

-2. Fertility treatments
+- Fertility treatments

 How Do Medical Loans Work?

-Medical loans are offered by various lenders and the application process is similar to applying for any type of credit, except depending on the lender they may be more flexible in the credit score requirements, or previous credit history than others.
-The downside of medical loans is that they may have high-interest rates.
+Medical loans are offered by a large number of private lenders.
+The process to apply is much like that of applying for any type of credit, except that the lender may be more flexible when looking at your credit score or former credit history than they would be with other types of loans.
+The precise factors will vary by lender.
+One major downside of medical loans is that they tend to have high-interest rates.

-4 Tips to Compare Medical Loans
+Questions to Ask to Help You Compare Medical Loans

-1. What Is the Annual Percentage Rate (APR)
+What Is the Annual Percentage Rate (APR)?

-Origination costs are one time charges that the lender may charge for processing the loan.
-The charge can be a few hundred dollars (or more) and usually depends on the value of the loan.
+Origination costs are one-time charges that the lender may charge to process the loan.
+The charge can be a few hundred dollars (or more) and will depend on the value of the loan.
 It will be a percentage of the loan value.
-The origination cost is often taken straight out of the loan but is included in APR calculations.
-So for example, if you take a $5000 loan and the origination charge is $200, you will only get $4800 not the full $5000 (even though your loan was for $5000).
-Find out if your loan will have origination charges, what percentage it will be and how it works.
+The origination cost is often taken straight out of the loan but is included in the APR.
+So for example, if you take a $5,000 loan and the origination charge is $200, you will only get $4,800, not the full $5,000 (even though your loan was for $5,000).